MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

 You can download models to use offline when you're away from a cellular network or wi-fi.
 To download models for offline use, you need to first enable Offline mode.

 >[!NOTE]
 >Downloading models for offline use is a Preview feature.
-Preview features provide access to the latest innovations that the Product Visualize team is working on, but are considered "experimental."
+Preview features are experimental features that provide access to the latest innovations that the Product Visualize team is working on.

 ## Enable Offline mode